What is Network Scanner and Why Use it?

 3. Click Scan Now.
 Once the scan has completed, the tool will generate a list of open ports, found devices and connected bluetooth devices.

-Need assistance?
+Need further assistance?